eraliod/dotfiles/README.md

    ```sh
    cd ~/dotfiles
    ```
+3. Here you should definitely take the time to comment out any of the applications inside brew.sh that you do not want
-3. Run the installation script:
+4. Run the installation script:
    ```sh
    ./install.sh
    ```